astaka-pe/MeshConvNet/README.md

 ## Settings

-Assign a 6-dimensional feature to each vertex and train MeshConv to restore an original mesh from an smoothed mesh.
+Assign a 6-dimensional feature to each vertex and train MeshConv to restore an original mesh from a smoothed mesh.
 Compare the performance between GCNConv and MeshConv.

 - Learning rate: 0.001